News

 His parents are 11-year-old mother Kipenzi, who carried him for a 16-month pregnancy, and 15-year-old father Kifaru.
 The birth is a monumental milestone for breeding efforts across the Australasian region, as previously the zoo has had troubles with rhinos developing parenting bonds with their calves.
 This unfortunately led to a newborn rhino's tragic death last year.

-A baby rhino running.
+A baby and adult rhino together.

 Stay in the loop: sign up for our free Time Out Melbourne newsletter for the best of the city, straight to your inbox.